Apple Mac Book Pro Performance Problems

 - Empty the cache in Safari of temporary browsing files that build up over time

-This is also a good housekeeping rule as thousands temporary files can really slow your web browsing down
+This is also a good housekeeping rule as thousands of temporary files can really slow your web browsing down

 If the above options don't speed things up enough, you can always put more memory in.